Senserva-LLC/Senserva-Inquisitor/README.md

 > [!CAUTION]
 > Please note that while sharing of Senserva output data easy to do since its in external files, it is important to handle Senserva data with care.
 Ensure you verify the recipient's identity and always use secure methods for sharing the information.
 >
-# Changing Content with the Senserva CSV file
+# Changing Content with the Inq.exe CSV file

 Senserva provides an Excel Compliant file that you can easily edit to control output text.
 The file is created after the first run of Inq.exe (the first run includes the install phase).
 So to use this CSV data just run 2 scans, the 2nd one is fast because we only look for changes since the last scan.